learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 // removedFishes is ['angel', 'clown']
 ```

-+ Define a function `removeElementFromArray` that take an array of dishes as a paramet.
++ Define a function `removeElementFromArray` that take an array of dishes as a parameter.
 The function should remove the third and fourth item from the array, and adds "Roast Chicken" to the end, using the `splice` function.
 The function should return the updated array.

 ## Iteration